pshempel/ansible-role-proxmox-vm-from-template/README.md

         node: "auto"                                  # Use 'auto' for dynamic node selection
         memory: 4096
         disk_size: "50G"
-        template_tag: "Ubuntu2004"                    # Tag to search for on the tamplate
+        template_tag: "Ubuntu2004"                    # Tag to search for on the template
         ipv4: "192.168.1.10"                          # For cloud init
         vm_network_vlan: 100
-        vm_start_now: true                            # whether to start vm after creation, overides default
+        vm_start_now: true                            # whether to start vm after creation, overrides default
-        vm_tags: "tag-with-comma-delimmited,other-tag"   # Tags cannot have spaces or underscores "_" or periods "."
+        vm_tags: "tag-with-comma-delimited,other-tag"   # Tags cannot have spaces or underscores "_" or periods "."
 ```

 ## Examples